 The scientific evidence is clear: there is no safe level of exposure to secondhand smoke.
 Secondhand smoke causes serious diseases and premature death among nonsmokers.
 That’s why ALL workplaces and public places, including restaurants, bars, AND casinos should be smoke-free.
 Everyone should have the right to breathe clean air at work.

-The current pandemic has had one “silver lining” for casino employees: when casinos reopened in July 2020, cigarette and e-cigarette use was not allowed indoors.
+The pandemic had one “silver lining” for casino employees: when casinos reopened in July 2020, cigarette and e-cigarette use was not allowed indoors.
 It should not have taken a global pandemic to provide casino employees with a safer and healthier work environment.
-The restriction is expected to continue throughout this public health crisis, but it is temporary.
-Now, while the restriction is in place and casinos are complying, is the perfect time to make a seamless transition to permanently smoke-free casinos and ensure that casino employees continue to have the same protection as other workers in our state.
+However, the restriction was temporary, and workers will once again be faced with working in smoke-filled establishments this summer.
+New Jersey’s leaders wasted a perfect opportunity to make a seamless transition to permanently smoke-free casinos and ensure that casino employees continue to have the same protection as other workers in our state.

-I urge you to contact your lawmakers in Trenton and ask them to close this loophole and ensure a safer, healthier environment for our friends, families, and neighbors who work in New Jersey casinos and are exposed to hazardous secondhand smoke every day.
-You can send your message by clicking here.
+I urge you to contact your lawmakers in Trenton and ask them to permanently close this loophole and ensure a safer, healthier environment for our friends, families, and neighbors who work in New Jersey casinos and are exposed to hazardous secondhand smoke every day.

 Thank you for your action to keep our casino workers safe from secondhand smoke.
 This protection is long overdue.